thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 I have to figure out what path it's taking because I'm curious at this point.
 The HSRP messages are making their way either through SW5, SW4, or SW3.

+Thinking about which port the switch may have sent the frame:

+Root Port
+<br>This is how I reach the rest of the network (upstream)

+Designated Ports
+<br>Connections to other segments devices (downstream)

 *Just learned this - "A Cisco base MAC address is the primary, unique hardware address (often burned into the EEPROM) used to identify the switch itself, rather than a specific port.
 It acts as the anchor for the device, commonly utilized as the bridge ID in Spanning Tree Protocol (STP) and for generating MAC addresses for VLANs (SVIs)"*

 <br>